Floopiiss/Myrient-Terminal-Game-Downloader/README.md

 # Myrient TUI (AND GUI) Game Downloader 🎮📥
-A simple terminal tool to scrape and download game files from [myrient.erista.me](https://myrient.erista.me).
+A simple terminal (AND GRAPHICAL, THANKS TO V3) tool to scrape and download game files from [myrient.erista.me](https://myrient.erista.me).
 ---
 ## ❗Reminder❗